Even a beginner will be able to recreate this effect, and add their own style and thought to it.

 Add text under your title if you want.

-Step 8 – Final touches
+Step 8 – Final Touches

 Locate your PEACE text layer and lower its opacity to 4%.

-Create new layer, go to Image – Apply Image, then go to Filter – Render – Lightning Effects and apply following settings.
+Create new layer, go to Image – Apply Image, then go to Filter – Render – Lightning Effects and apply the following settings.

 Set layers opacity to 30%, and we’re done.
 I also added a gradient map to one of the letter layers.
 Here’s final result.
 Click to enlarge.